klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 ### `Query`

 `Query` simplifies rendering queries data, loading spinners and server errors.
 It automatically connects to Redux store by using `useQuery` under the hood.
 It has the following props:
-- `type: string`: refer to `getQuery` form the core library
+- `type: string`: type of query action, refer to `getQuery` from the core library
+- `requestKey: string`: pass it if you used `requestKey` in query action, refer to `getQuery` from the core library
+- `multiple: boolean`: refer to `getQuery` from the core library
+- `defaultData`: refer to `getQuery` from the core library
-- `selector`: if you alredy have a query selector, pass it here instead of `type`
+- `selector`: if you already have a query selector, pass it here instead of `type`
+- `children` - render function receiving object with data, loading flag and error property
+- `component` - alternative prop to children, you can pass your custom component here, which will receive data,  loading and error props, plus any additional props passed to `Query`
 - `isDataEmpty: query => boolean`: function which defines when `data` is empty, by default data as empty array and falsy value like `null`, `undefined` is considered as empty when data is updated - it will still show during initial fetch, but ill not for subsequent requests
 - `noDataMessage`: `string` or any React node, like `<div>message</div>`, which will be rendered when `data` is empty
-- `errorComonent`: custom React component, which will be rendered on error, receives `error` prop, `null` by default
+- `errorComponent`: custom React component, which will be rendered on error, receives `error` prop, `null` by default
+- `errorComponentProps`: extra props which will be passed to `errorComponent`
-- `loadingComponent` custom React component, which will be rndered when request is pending, useful for showing spinners, `null` by default
+- `loadingComponent` custom React component, which will be rndered when request is pending, useful for showing
+- `loadingComponentProps`: extra props which will be passed to `loadingComponent` spinners, `null` by default

 Minimalistic example: